kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 The `SharedCounters` field is mutually exlusive with the `Devices` field, meaning that `SharedCounters` must always be specified in a different `ResourceSlice` than devices consuming the counters.
-They must however be in the same `ResourcePool`.
+They must however be in the same `ResourcePool` with the same `Generation`.

-The `NodeName`, `NodeSelector`, `AllNodes`, and `PerDeviceNodeSelection` fields can only be set for `ResourceSlice`s that specifies devices.
-So they must always be unset for `ResourceSlices` that specified shared counters.

 With these additions in place, the scheduler has everything it needs to support the dynamic allocation of full devices, their (possibly overlapping)